 After reading the article, post a comment responding to ANY of the following questions about how Carleton’s approach might inform your own efforts to incorporate rubrics into your assessment practice:

-- The authors of this article outline how the library’s assessment efforts developed from connections to campus values and curricular initiatives.
+- The authors describe how the library’s assessment efforts developed from connections to campus values and curricular initiatives.
 What teaching and learning-related programs, discussions, and initiatives on your campus might help inform your own assessment efforts?

 - The authors point out that rubrics are ideally suited for assessing students’ understandings or habits of mind, rather than skills.
 What are some of the concepts or understandings outlined in the Framework that you would be interested in assessing using a rubric?